microsoft/bobsql/demos/arcsqlmidemo/readme.md

 In this example you will learn how to:

-1. Learn now to **deploy and migrate** from SQL Server 2019 to Azure SQL Managed Instance.
+1. Learn now to **deploy and migrate** from SQL Server 2019 to Azure Arc-enabled SQL Managed Instance.
 1. See the **compatibility** between SQL Server and Azure-Arc enabled SQL Managed Instance.
 1. **Optimize costs** and do more with less using the cloud experience of Azure Arc-enabled SQL Managed Instance.
 1. Rapidly **adapt to your business needs** with Azure Arc-enabled SQL Managed Instance.